Lucror Analytics — Reference

 eg. {IDENTIFIER_NAME}-{UID} REQ-b5eb8bdf19cd489d89ebf185497b13a9

 Description: Returns C-Score data on the most recent snapshot date that has data — one row per issuer.
-Omit issuer for all issuers, or supply it to filter to a single issuer.
+Omit issuer for all eligible issuers, or supply it to filter to a single issuer.

 Get C-Score over a date range (time series)